God Doesn’t Want Us To Walk Alone

 The first group of Stephen Ministers has received 50+ hours of training and continues to be assigned care receivers as needed.
 They meet on alternate Tuesdays for continued education and peer support.

 Each case is reviewed without breaking confidentiality.
 A prescribed protocol is followed in which to ask questions, provide encouragement, spark discussion and make suggestions.
 As long as a Stephen Minister is serving in that capacity, peer supervision and continuing education is required.
 There are no lone wolves working without connection to the parish.
-Among the eleven Stephen Ministers initially trained: 7 actively serving, 2 on sabbatical, 2 no longer worship at Saint patrick Catholic Church.

 How Long Does a Stephen Minister Work with a Care Receiver?

 The length of each caring relationship has varied from one week to five months as of this writing.
 Stephen Ministers are there for the long haul as is appropriate.
-Two of our cases are currently ongoing.

 Supporting Grief Ministry